jidapaaa123/CS1810-final-project-jidapaaa123/README.md

 > ~~2.6) Page 4: user can "send to **Recipes Collection**" a recipe~~
 > ~~2.7) Page 4: render placeholder recipes from external API according to user input~~
 ### 3) Week of 4/20
-> 3.1) Page 3: filters recipes based on input.
+> ~~3.1) Page 3: filters recipes based on input.
 Has pagination?
-User may enter a page number to skip to
+User may enter a max number of results~~
 > ~~3.2) Page 3: can send a recipe back to the **Pending Recipes** (for editing/removing)~~
 > 3.3) Page 3: sliding(?) side panel to see the basket
 > ~~3.4) Page 3: can keep track of how many times a recipe has been "Cooked!"~~